 London Orbital is, among other things, a meditation on the difference between driving and walking.
 On Bram Stoker’s “undead”, on H.G.
 Wells and J.G.
 Ballard.
 On time and memory.
 On the difference between film and tape, sound and image.
 On trance states and the terror that lies beyond boredom; on shopping and terrorism; on Kabul and the leisure mall.
 On the invisible triangle of Thatcherism (covert arms deals, Essex gangsters, and drug dealing).
 On Pinochet and Thatcher as vampire lovers.

 Iain Sinclair is the author of London Orbital, a book about his walk around the 120-mile road.
-Chris Petit elected not to make ‘the film of the book’ and chose instead to drive, and to capture in images the peculiar hallucinatory state that driving provokes.
+Chris Petit elected not to make ‘the film of the book’ and chose instead to drive and to capture in images the peculiar hallucinatory state that driving provokes.

-The DVD includes 3 exclusive features:
+The DVD and download include 3 exclusive features:

 • Extracts from a 3-screen re-mix of additional London Orbital footage created by Chris Petit for a one-off performance event at London’s Barbican Centre.